NoriSte/reactjsday-2019-testing-course/book/stubbing-the-backend.md

 - do not allow the front-ender to work without a back-ender: this is a huge limit.
 We all know that we can not count on all the infrastructure 24/7, nor on our devops/back-end colleagues.
 Often, the front-end development and the back-end one do not proceed side by side either

-- they make **corner cases replication hard**: if we work with real data, we are going to spend most of the time dealing with it with a 20-40% of the time remaining for the front-end tests themselves
+- they make **edge cases replication hard**: if we work with real data, we are going to spend most of the time dealing with it with a 20-40% of the time remaining for the front-end tests themselves

 So: **E2E tests are not feasible for front-end testing**.
 They are important, obviously, but we cannot rely on them too much.
 That's the reason why E2E testing is at the top of the [testing pyramid](types-of-test.md#testing-pyramid), they give you the most amount of confidence but they are super expensive in terms of writing, maintenance, and stability.